 This year's work program continues activities related to improving the quality of the Cabinet's Highway Information System (HIS) data.
 To align with the recent HIS upgrade, we also seek to improve the storage and reporting of the traffic count data by integrating that database with the HIS database.
 There is an additional emphasis added to this year's regular count program to continue the process to collect counts for local bridges as well as collect counts for ramps.
 There is a continued effort to maintain and improve the count program with new ATDR's and additional traffic count loops at high volume locations.
 There is a continued effort to prepare and improve Kentucky's Traffic Models.
+Planning will also begin to work as a part of the Cabinets Performance Measures team to begin working toward setting Performance Measures.
 In general, the Division of Planning is undertaking efforts to insure quality data, to store the data more effectively, and to improve the efficiency and convenience of extracting and reporting the data.

-Because of downsizing efforts and staff retirements within the Cabinet, efforts will be placed toward outsourcing services which may include traffic counts, traffic forecasts, data collection, map products, planning studies, and other needed activities.
+Because of continued staffing limitations within the Cabinet, efforts will be placed toward outsourcing services which may include traffic counts, traffic forecasts, data collection, map products, planning studies, and other needed activities.
 The Division of Planning is also evaluating our core functions in order to streamline and align our efforts so that required activities are completed.
 It may become necessary during this time to significantly downsize or eliminate programs that are not directly required by regulation or statute.
-We also anticipate working this upcoming year to coordinate as needed with our elected officials and AASHTO on the upcoming reauthorization bill.
+We also anticipate working this upcoming year to coordinate as needed with our elected officials and AASHTO on various issues.
 The Division of Planning will continue to evaluate and assist with air quality conformity issues, and we will assist the Cabinet in identifying operational and performance improvements to maximize the efficiency of the existing transportation network.